verticalfl/experiments/README.md

 ## Setup

-Use python 3.10 or 3.11 (3.12 is not supported yet because tensorflow-privacy depends on an older version of tensorflow which does not support 3.12.
-Note Ubuntu 24.04 uses python 3.12 by default which is not compatible).
+Use python 3.10 or 3.11 (3.12 is not supported yet because of a TensorFlow distutils dependency issue).

 Create a python environment:
 ```bash